IABTechLab/uid2docs/api/v1/README.md

 | `client_error` | 400 | The request had missing or invalid parameters.
 For details on the issue, see the `message` property in the response.|
 | `invalid_token` | 400 | The request had an invalid identity token specified.
 This status is returned only for authorized requests. |
 | `unauthorized` | 401 | The request did not include a bearer token, included an invalid bearer token, or included a bearer token unauthorized to perform the requested operation. |

-## License
-All work and artifacts are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).